A Holborn Walk

 Left at Remnant Street continuing into Lincoln's Inn Fields.

-The former Pearl Assurance building (1912-9) has been converted into a hotel.
+The grand former Pearl Assurance building (1912-9) has been converted into a hotel.

+Cross towards Templar House and continue along High Holborn.
 Left at Red Lion Street then second left at Princeton Street.
-Go clockwise around Red Lion Square, cutting through the middle.
+Go clockwise around Red Lion Square.

 Exit via Lamb's Conduit Passage and go right at Red Lion Street.
 First left along Princeton Street